 Maura began her journey in the health care sector in 2009 where she played a key role in communicating the federal Affordable Care Act to local stakeholders as a staff member for then Congressman Jay Inslee.
 As the Washington State Director of the American Cancer Society Cancer Action Network, her perspective was greatly influenced by her work in patient advocacy.

 When Maura is not working toward health care transformation, you can usually find her working to transform her house.
 She spends most of her time at home boating or working in the yard and enjoying the island life with her husband and two young boys.

-Jessica has a background in administration, hospitality and events in the non-and for-profit sectors.
-She brings that with her to the Cambia Grove, where she combines logistics with world-class support to the Cambia Grove community at large, giving all innovators the VIP experience.
-Through this community, she envisions a future for health care that is both more accessible and more approachable.
+Jessica has a background in administration, hospitality and events in the non- and for-profit sectors.
+She brings that with her to the Cambia Grove where she combines strong logistics leadership with community support.
+Through the Cambia Grove community, she envisions a future for health care that is both more accessible and more approachable.

 Jessica loves and values travel to experience different lifestyles, particularly lifestyles in tropical climates.
 At home, Jessica enjoys spending time with her family, refining her ping pong skills and constantly learning to love running.

 Administrative & Operations Coordinator